dy/sprae/readme.md

 ## Evaluator

 Expressions use _new Function_ as default evaluator, which is fast & compact way, but violates "unsafe-eval" CSP.
-To make eval stricter & safer, an alternative evaluator can be configured, eg. _justin_:
+To make eval stricter & safer, as well as sandbox expressions, an alternative evaluator can be configured, eg. _justin_:

 ```js
 import sprae from 'sprae'